 How to Sound Like a Girl as a Guy?

 Guys can learn to mimic feminine voices by reducing the space in their vocal tract to produce a thinner resonance.
-You can achieve a more natural and convincing tone by seeking vocal coaching and following our tips for vocal adjustments.
+You can make a more natural and convincing tone by seeking vocal coaching and following our tips for vocal adjustments.

 How to Turn a Male Voice Into a Female Voice?